Chaetognatha: Head and digestive system

-Chaetognaths swim in short bursts using a dorso-ventral undulating body motion, where their tail fin assists with propulsion and the body fins with stabilization and steering.
-Some species are known to use the neurotoxin tetrodotoxin to subdue prey.

-The body cavity is lined by peritoneum, and therefore represents a true coelom, and is divided into one compartment on each side of the trunk, and additional compartments inside the head and tail, all separated completely by septa.
-Although they have a mouth with one or two rows of tiny teeth, compound eyes, and a nervous system, they have no circulatory, excretory or respiratory systems.

 The mouth opens into a muscular pharynx, which contains glands to lubricate the passage of food.
 From here, a straight intestine runs the length of the trunk to an anus just forward of the tail.
 The intestine is the primary site of digestion and includes a pair of diverticula near the anterior end.
 Materials are moved about the body cavity by cilia.
 Waste materials are simply excreted through the skin and anus.
 Eukrohniid species possess an oil vacuole closely associated with the gut.
 This organ contains wax esters which may assist reproduction and growth outside of the production season for Eukrohnia hamata in Arctic seas.
 Owing to the position of the oil vacuole in the center of the tractus, the organ may also have implications for buoyancy, trim and locomotion.

+Usually chaetognaths are not pigmented, however the intestines of some deep-sea species contain orange-red carotenoid pigments.

+Nervous and sensory systems

-The nervous system is reasonably simple, consisting of a ganglionated nerve ring surrounding the pharynx.
-The dorsal ganglion is the largest, but nerves extend from all the ganglia along the length of the body.
-Chaetognaths have two compound eyes, each consisting of a number of pigment-cup ocelli fused together.
+The nervous system is reasonably simple and shows a typical protostome anatomy, consisting of a ganglionated nerve ring surrounding the pharynx.
+The brain is composed of two distinct functional domains: the anterior neuropil domain and the posterior neuropil domain.
+The former probably controls head muscles moving the spines and the digestive system.
+The latter is linked to eyes and the corona ciliata.
+A putative sensory structure of unknown function, the retrocerebral organ, is also hosted by the posterior neuropil domain.
+The ventral ganglion is the largest, but nerves extend from all the ganglia along the length of the body.

+Chaetognaths have two compound eyes, each consisting of a number of pigment-cup ocelli fused together; some deep-sea and troglobitic species have unpigmented or absent eyes.
 In addition, there are a number of sensory bristles arranged in rows along the side of the body, where they probably perform a function similar to that of the lateral line in fish.
 An additional, curved, band of sensory bristles lies over the head and neck.
+Almost all chaetognaths have "indirect" or "inverted" eyes, according to the orientation of photoreceptor cells; only some Eukhroniidae species have "direct" or "everted" eyes.
+A unique feature of the chaetognath eye is the lamellar structure of photoreceptor membranes, containing a grid of 35–55 nm wide circular pores.

+A significant mechanosensory system, composed of ciliary receptor organs, detects vibrations, allowing chaetognaths to detect the swimming motion of potential prey.
+Another organ on the dorsal part of the neck, the corona ciliata, is probably involved in chemoreception.